yegor256/thindeck/README.md

 Our advantages are:

- 1. you don't need to "push/deploy" any more, we pull it instead (means convenience)
+ 1. you don't need to "push/deploy", we pull instead (means big convenience)
- 2. we charge per CPU load, not per hour (means cost optimization)
+ 2. we charge per CPU load, not per hour (means big saving)

-What this can be used for:
+What Thindeck can be used for:

- * Hosting of simple stateless PHP/Python/Ruby websites (alternative to shared hosting)
+ * Hosting of simple stateless PHP/Python/Ruby/etc websites (as an alternative of a traditional FTP-deployable shared hosting)
  * Pre-production testing and staging

-Questions to think about:

- * What about persistence?
-If I have a MySQL database inside a container, would be a shame to loose everything on restart